Sending and Receiving Tokens

 If the recipient never claims the token, you can reclaim it:

-await coco.send.rollback(operationId);Finalizing Claimed Tokens
+await coco.ops.send.reclaim(operationId);Finalizing Claimed Tokens

 When proofs are confirmed spent (recipient claimed), the operation can be finalized: